microsphere-projects/microsphere-jakarta/README.md

 # microsphere-jakarta
-The microsphere project as the implementation of jakarta
+The microsphere project as the implementation of Jakarta